Rawhide Kid: 2000s treatments

 The Rawhide Kid reappeared in the four-issue miniseries Blaze of Glory (Feb.-March 2000; published biweekly), by writer John Ostrander and artist Leonardo Manco, and a 2002 four-issue sequel, Apache Skies, by the same creative team.

-In contrast to the character's previously depicted appearance — a small-statured, clean-cut redhead — these latter two series depicted him with shoulder-length dark hair, and wearing a slightly less stylized, more historically appropriate outfit than his classic one.
+In contrast to the character's previously depicted appearance – a small-statured, clean-cut redhead – these latter two series depicted him with shoulder-length dark hair, and wearing a slightly less stylized, more historically appropriate outfit than his classic one.

 A five-issue miniseries, Rawhide Kid (vol. 3) (April–June 2003), titled "Slap Leather" was published biweekly by Marvel's mature-audience MAX imprint.
 Here, the character was depicted as homosexual, with a good portion of the dialogue dedicated to innuendo to this effect.

 A sequel miniseries, The Rawhide Kid (vol. 4) (Aug.-Nov.
 2010), rendered with a subtitle on covers as Rawhide Kid: The Sensational Seven, found the Kid and his posse (consisting of Kid Colt, Doc Holliday, Annie Oakley, Billy the Kid, Red Wolf and the Two-Gun Kid) track the villainous Cristo Pike after Pike and his gang kidnap Wyatt and Morgan Earp.

 Fictional character biography

 Johnny Clay was born in 1850 and orphaned as an infant, adopted by Ben Bart.
-In 1868 his "uncle" was murdered and he left the family ranch.
+In 1868 his "uncle" was murdered, and Johnny left the family ranch.
 In 1869 he became a wanted man.
 In 1870 he fought the Living Totem.
 In 1872 he captured the costumed Grizzly with the help of the Two-Gun Kid.
 He joined Kid Colt to defeat Iron Mask.
 In 1873 he met the Avengers In 1874 he met Doc Holliday.
 In 1875, he helped the Black Panther with Kid Colt and the Two-Gun Kid.
-In 1876 the Rawhide Kid, Kid Colt and the Two-Gun Kid faced Red Raven, Iron Mask and the Living Totem with the help of the Avengers.
+In 1876 the Rawhide Kid, Kid Colt and the Two-Gun Kid faced Red Raven, Iron Mask and the Living Totem with the help of the time-stranded West Coast Avengers.
 In 1879 he met the Apache Kid.
 Subsequently, he became a performer for Buffalo Bill's Wild West Show where he remained until 1885.
 In 1897 he took an understudy under his tutelage.